-Participants who register for letter-grade university credit must complete a written assignment, in addition to other practicum requirements.

-Written Case Study: Your Next StepsTM student will be the subject for a written case study.
+Participants who register for EDU 5650/6650-040 must complete a written assignment, in addition to other practicum requirements.
+Choose one intermediate reader from your class as the subject for a written case study.
 The case study should include:

+The case study should include:

-- 1. Summary and analysis of each student's foundation for reading success at baseline.
-This is more than simply "reporting the data." - a.
-Describe student's baseline performance in oral reading rate/accuracy/comprehension. - b.
-Discuss their performance in relation to chronological grade level expectations. - Are they at risk for reading difficulties?
-Why? - 2.
+- 1. Summary and analysis of the student's foundation for reading success at baseline.
+This is more than simply "reporting the data."
+In addition to describing the student's baseline instructional level in passage reading, you must discuss his/her reading level in relation to chronological grade level in terms of oral reading accuracy, oral reading rate, and comprehension.
+Specifically, at baseline, where is this child in relation to where s/he should be? - 2.
 Summary and analysis of the intervention.
-Describe the components of the intervention you provided, including: - a.
-Description of tasks in the component. - b.
-Explain purpose of component. - c.
-Student response to the instruction including: - Did any component seem to offer more difficulty or ease than others?
-Why? - What, if any, adjustments did you make in the intervention? - 3.
-Summary and analysis of each student's reading performance at posttest.
-After administering the posttest and analyzing the data, - a.
-Describe each student's reading performance at the close of the intervention. - b.
-Discuss student's instructional level in passage reading and word recognition in relation to chronological grade level. - c.
+Describe the intervention you provided for this child.
+Briefly describe each component and its purpose (assisted reading, advanced word study and fluency work).
+Did any component seem to offer more difficulty or ease than others?
+Why?
+What, if any, adjustments did you make in the intervention?

+- 3. Summary and analysis of the student's reading abilities at posttest.
+After administering the posttest and analyzing the data, describe your student's reading abilities at the close of the intervention.
+Discuss your student's instructional level in passage reading and word recognition in relation to chronological grade level.
 If indicated, make specific recommendations for future instruction/intervention. - 4.
-Summary and analysis of teaching practices. - a.
-What have you learned about reading development and instruction/intervention from your practicum experience?
+Summary and analysis of your own teaching practices.
+As an educator, what have you learned about reading development and instruction/intervention from your practicum experience?

-b.
 How has this learning informed your practice?
 Provide specific examples.

-Your case study is due by 5pm, 2 weeks after the final day of your practicum.
-Please submit your case study by email to kelly.patrick@utah.edu.
-Dr. Patrick will evaluate your paper using the rubric above and respond to you with a paper grade and a final grade that will be entered with the U of U Registrar.

-If you miss the deadline for paper submission, you will receive an "I" signifying "incomplete."
-After 1 year, the "I" will convert to an "E," - a final grade of "no credit."

-Be aware that your grade may not post with the registrar until the semester following your paper submission.
-We cannot make "special arrangements" to post individual grades early-regardless of the reason.